dev-bootcamp-2019/final-project-SuperSuperSingh/design_pattern_decisions.md

 [Open Zeppelins](https://openzeppelin.org/) has developed secured contracts that have been already audited.
 The use of the Ownable contract ensures that the contract deployer is safely assigned ownership status of the contract.

 Within the contract, the use of modifiers prevent accounts from accessing functions if they are not authorised to do so.
-The heirarchy of access rights is:
+The hierarchy of access rights is:

 1. Contract Owner